abhishekniraj802/Deploying-ML-model-using-Flask/README.md

 # Deploying-ML-model-using-Flask

-Created classification model using Logistic Regression and deployed using Flask.
+Created classification model For Cesarean Prediaction using Logistic Regression and deployed using Flask.